govind527/govind527/README.md

 ## About Me 😄😃
 I am Govind Kumar, completed  Master's in Mathematics & Scientific Computing from [National Institute of Technology Warangal](https://www.nitw.ac.in/).
 I am a Tech enthusiast, Explorer, and open-source Contributor.
 I am always open to collaborating on projects and innovative/disruptive ideas.

-💬I love Playing Badminton, Exploring New places and Sometimes Eating.
+💬I love Playing Badminton, Exploring New places.

 👯I’m looking to collaborate on Open-Source Projects